UPDATED: 10:45 a.m. ET, Jan. 11, 2021

 Cable news is a rough and tumble game of shade, wit and knowing your politics.
 That said, if anyone is going to share the screen with some of the most intelligent people on television, you better know what you are talking about.
-There are some folks who have laid down the law on television and now there are reports of an all-Black panelist show on CNN just a couple of years ago.
+There are some folks who have laid down the law on television and there were reports of an all-Black panelist show on CNN just a couple of years ago.

-To be honest, CNN is a bit late.
-Black folks have been slaying cable news for years.
-Whether it is fact-checking on Trump, reminding people of the legacy of Barack Obama, or shutting down pure ignorance, they are the voices for many of us.
+To be sure, Black folks have been slaying on cable news for years now.
+Whether it is fact-checking on Trump, reminding people of the legacy of Barack Obama or shutting down pure ignorance, they remain the voices for many of us.
 It has been a pleasure to see them lay down the law with grace and class.

-Most importantly, it is crucial that there are people who are doing the work to deliver the truth, especially in a time when the truth is easily dismissed by a president who functions very close to a dictator and demonizes the press.
-They are documenting history, holding people accountable and making sure the record is corrected in 2018, even in the face of blatant lies.
+Most importantly, it is crucial that there are people who are doing the work to deliver the truth, especially in a time when the truth is easily dismissed by dangerous factions influenced by Trump’s lies.
+These Black cable news pundits are documenting history, holding people accountable and making sure the record is corrected in 2022, even in the face of blatant lies.

-See some of their greatest and most epic cable TV moments below:
+Keep reading to find some of their greatest and most epic cable TV moments below.